Types of Degrees Materials Engineering Majors Are Getting

 - Design - Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.

 Skills for Materials Engineering Majors

-A major in materials engineering prepares you for careers in which the following skill-sets are crucial:
+materials engineering majors are found most commonly in careers in which the following skills are important:

 Abilities for Materials Engineering Majors

 As a materials engineering major, you will find yourself needing the following abilities:

 - Written Comprehension - The ability to read and understand information and ideas presented in writing.

 - Oral Expression - The ability to communicate information and ideas in speaking so others will understand.